bmanning1/Coffee-project/README.md

 * Although the website does not have a mobile first design, I focussed a lot on making sure it works.
 I kept checking on different size screens and resolutions as I went through the project.
 * The About page was editted a lot as I had a particular way I wanted it to look and feel.
 It needed to be straight to the point and not boring which is why I made it so interactive.
 * I wanted the home page to be simplistic but also attention grabbing for new, potential customers.
 With this in mind I found a Polaroid Gallery which I used and added some coffee shop music.
+* On the profile page, the user needed to be informed what the large number at the top of the page means.
+To do this, I decided to use a tooltip feature when hovered over or clicked on a mobile.
+* Under Coffee choices on the about page, I wanted images that would be able to describe the coffee so that users don't get bored with large paragraphs of text.
+As there were no free images online with this, I decided to create my own which describe what is in each coffee.

 ----------------
 ### TO-DO

 Unfortunately I ran out of time to finish certain parts, but if I had a bit longer I would have worked on:
-* Cancel Subscription button working on profile.html and coffees.html
+* Cancel Subscription button working on profile.html and coffees.html.
+User needs to be able to click it to head over to a page to cancel the subscription.
 * Search Bars on Forum page and Blog page could be made so that if you search say 'Cof', it still comes up with 'Coffee' rather than having to select the exact match from the autocomplete options.
-* Can not currently post a new thread without a Poll
+* Can not currently post a new thread without a Poll.
 * Add some tests to the Apps: coffees, polls and paypal_store.
 I would have also improved and added more testing in the other apps as this was my weakest area.
+* Create a change password option or a better 'forgotten password' option that will send a link to the user's email to create a new password.
+* Decide if I'm using the flatpages in parts of my website and delete if not.

 ----------------
 ### PROJECT BRIEF